 Frequently Asked Questions

 A dry cough is treated with Ascoril D Plus Syrup Sugar-Free, a combination drug.
 It relieves sneezing, runny nose, watery eyes, and throat discomfort caused by allergies.
-It also helps to relieve nasal inflammation and stuffiness.
+It also helps to reduce nasal inflammation and stuffiness.

 Ascoril LS Syrup is a combination drug used to treat mucus-producing cough.
 It thins mucus in the nose, windpipe, and lungs to make coughing easier.
 Runny nose, sneezing, itching, and watery eyes are also relieved.